Pablo Vicó

-Pablo Vicó (born 5 November 1955) was an Argentine footballer and manager, who led CA Brown for 15 years, from 2009 until 2024, which is one of the longest managerial reigns in football history.
+Pablo Vicó (born 5 November 1955) is an Argentine footballer and manager, who led CA Brown for 15 years, from 2009 until 2024, which is one of the longest managerial reigns in football history.

 Playing career

 Born on 5 November 1955 in the Buenos Aires neighbourhood of Parque Patricios, Vicó had a short footballing career, scoring 11 goals in 48 matches for CA Temperley, from which he joined San Miguel, with whom he wore the number 9 in the 1982–83 season in the Primera C, being a lively player in the box, although he sometimes dropped back to get closer to the ball.
 He also played for Tristán Suárez and CA Brown, where he retired.

 After his playing, he worked at a hospital, and in the late 1980s, he became a member of CA Brown, whose crest he tattooed on his arm.
 In the late 1990s, Brown took the significant step of building a boarding house for its players, which required a night watchman, a position that the club's president decided to give to Vicó, a "longtime member" of the club, who was quick to accept the offer.
 Having left his job at the hospital, he began living at the club in 1999, first in a room in the boarding house, and later in a private room belonging to the stadium itself.